stevenone11/stevenone11/README.md

 I am a student studying in the field of software engineering with some background on game development, A.I. algorithms, app development.
 I enjoy creating fun projects using Python and Java to develop my own softwares, including video games and apps, all optimized using various algorithms.
 I aspire to learn and apply all the skillsets and algorithms I have learned over the years to further strengthen my skills as a software developer.
 You can contact me at my email stevencenteno13@gmail.com

 # Skills / Knowledge
-* Languages: Python / Java / C++
+* Languages: Python / Java / C++ / Javascript
 * Game Development: Unity / C#
-* Software Engineering: Scrums / Agile / etc.
 * Essential knowledge: Object Oriented Programming / Sorting and Searching Algorithms / A.I.
 Algorithms
+* Familiar with: Android Studio / Github / Latex

 # Experience and Examples
 https://kimmarzo.itch.io/derailed